goodtaeeun/FuzzFrame/README.md

 ## Build Docker
 Simply run ``` ./build.sh ``` at the project home directory.

+Or you can download the prebuilt docker image from docker hub by ``` docker pull goodtaeeun/aflgopt ```

+Note that the docker image in dockerhub may not always be up-to-date with this repository.

 ## Run fuzzer
 First, launce a docker container by ``` ./launch.sh ```